 While the care of Calliandra does not require pruning, growing fairy duster responds well to trimming, which encourages denser and more attractive growth.
 Take care not to change the interesting vase shape with your cuts.

 Hummingbirds flock to the fairy duster plant, as do wrens, finches and other birds that live in the desert environment.
 Growing fairy duster rewards the bird watcher with a wealth of feathered friends in their own garden.
 Be sure to provide water, in a birdbath or other outdoor ornament, to make their stay more pleasant.
 They will need little other encouragement to return.

 The birds seem to be especially attracted to the bean-like pods produced by the growing fairy duster when blooms are spent.
 You’ll find them gobbling these up, sometimes before the pods burst open and fall to the ground.

 Now that you’ve learned how to grow a Calliandra fairy duster, try planting one near a west wall with hot afternoon sun.
-Or plant one in a sunny spot in the Zone 8 wildlife garden.
+Or plant one in a sunny spot in the USDA planting zone 8 wildlife garden.
 Add a water source and watch the variety of birds that come to visit.